Kostis-S-Z/Kostis-S-Z.github.io/_pages/neuroscience_libet.md

 ---

-## Review of Libet's Experiment on free will
+## Consciousness as an epiphenomenon?

 A very famous and interesting experiment is that of Benjamin Libet during the early 1980’s which started a long debate about the free will on humans [1].